fujaba/fulib.org/src/main/resources/webapp/examples/definitions/Associations.md

 There is a Person with name Peter.
 There are Persons with name Alice and Bob.

-// A to-one association is declared like a regular attribute.
+// A unidirectional to-one association is declared like a regular attribute.
-// This one is unidirectional.
-You will learn how to make a bidirectional association in the next section.
-The Uni Kassel has president Peter.
+Uni Kassel has president Peter.

 // You can create to-many associations by listing multiple values, separated by ',' or 'and'.
 The Uni Kassel has employees Alice and Bob.